 Havasu Falls - Havasupai

 A great time for hiking and enjoying the scenery with less crowds is early spring and late autumn.
 However, the falls are accessible year round.
-Read our detailed monthly guide including weather details and crowd insights:
+Read our detailed monthly guide including weather details and crowd insights.
+Please note, that everything in this article is thoroughly researched, updated (2018) and double checked.
+We do not post any false information.

 March - May: The climate is pleasant and great for hiking.
 Although theoretically already fully booked, the trail and the campground are often less busy in March.
 Average temperature in March: 40-70°F (5-21°C) and no bugs.
 The only downside this month: Not warm enough for swimming at times and no blooming fauna / trees yet.
 In April and May trees turn green and it gets warmer, which is better for swimming but it’s also more crowded already.